Alfresco/docs-alfresco/digital-workspace/latest/config/index.md

 ### Configure default columns

-You can configure the columns that are visible in the views by default.
+A system administrator can use the `app.extension.json` file to configure which columns are there by default.

-1.
+1. Navigate to

 ## Permissions